Werner Kok

-Werner Kok (born 17 January 1993) is a South African rugby union player, currently playing for Ulster.
+Werner Kok (born 17 January 1993) is a South African rugby union player, currently playing for Newcastle Red Bulls.
 His regular position is centre or winger.

 Kok was a member of the South African Sevens team that won a bronze medal at the 2016 Summer Olympics.

 Rugby career

 Youth

 At high school level, Kok represented the Pumas at the Under-16 2009 Grant Khomo Week and also at the Under-18 Craven Week tournament in 2011, where he scored a try in their match against Boland.

 In 2012, Kok moved to Cape Town, where he represented the side during the 2012 Under-19 Provincial Championship.
 He made eleven appearances for them in the competition.
 He scored one try during the regular season – their second-last match against – and scored a second try for the side in the final against the to help them to a 22–18 victory to see them win the championship.